Older Boeing 777s grounded for inspections following engine explosion over Denver

 “This will likely mean that some airplanes will be removed from service,” he added.

-“We reviewed all available safety data following yesterday’s incident,” Dickson said.
-“We concluded that the inspection interval should be stepped up for the hollow fan blades that are unique to this model of engine, used solely on Boeing 777 airplanes.”
+Dickson said his agency’s experts :concluded that the inspection interval should be stepped up for the hollow fan blades that are unique to this model of engine, used solely on Boeing 777 airplanes.”

-“The FAA’s aviation safety experts are meeting into the evening with Pratt & Whitney and Boeing to finalize the details of the Airworthiness Directive and any accompanying service bulletins to ensure that the appropriate airplanes are included in the order,” Dickson said.
-“Exact details of the inspection will be specified in the emergency order.”
+He added that “the FAA’s aviation safety experts are meeting into the evening with Pratt & Whitney and Boeing to finalize the details” of the order detailing the inspections that will be required in his emergency order.

 United, the only U.S. operator with this type of engine in its fleet, in a statement said that “starting immediately and out of an abundance of caution, we are voluntarily and temporarily removing 24 Boeing 777 aircraft powered by Pratt & Whitney 4000 series engines from our schedule.”